PricelyticsHub/Green-Index/README.md

 - green_index_result_26cutting.csv

 ## Image Preprocessing
+In order to calculate the green index, it is necessary to convert GSV images to HSV images.

 ## Calculating Green Index
 The codename '' is a code that calculating green index as follows: